-Initially created during a Down Tools Week at Redgate, SQL Clone allows users to create tiny copies – or clones – of production or testing databases.
+The core technology behind SQL Clone was created during a Down Tools Week and allowed users to create tiny copies – or clones – of production or testing databases.
+I joined the team as their designer shortly after it was given the green light to built it into a product.

 "Allison demonstrated a real passion for the craft of design; bringing empathy, problem-solving and creativity to every project she worked on."